jason-pomerleau/vscode-wordpress-toolbox/README.md

 ## Requirements

 These snippets are bound to the PHP language context.
-Your cursor will need to be inside a set of <?php  ?> tags.
+Your cursor will need to be inside a set of PHP tags.

 ## Problems?
 Comments?

 Reach me on Twitter: [@wordpresstoolbx](https://twitter.com/wordpresstoolbx)

 ## Release Notes

+### 1.0.1

+Minor updates to README.md.

 ### 1.0.0